 My art is often inspired by images I encounter in my international travels.
-I use a variety of techniques, depending on what I am trying to achieve with a particular painting.
+For my paintings, I use a variety of techniques, depending on what I am trying to achieve.
 Some of my paintings are grounded in the classical techniques of the old masters, where I create a verdaccio underpainting before applying multiple layers of oil glazes.
 This process brings depth and richness to a painting.
 With each step, as the rich complexity of form, value, and color is shaped, and the image's essence is illuminated, I gain more understanding of, and develop a deeper relationship with, the painting.
 In other paintings I use a direct painting or alla prima method.
 Sometimes, I combine direct painting and glazing.
 The nature of each painting defines the most appropriate method or combination of methods.

 Art studies include intensive study at Studio Incamminati (Nelson Shank's atelier in Philadelphia), with Lea Wight, Stephen Early, Natalie Italiano, Leona Shanks, JaFang Lu, and Robin Frey; The Frank Covino Academy of Art; Smithsonian Institute (studies with Trinka Margua Simon); Washington Studio School in Georgetown; Sadie Valeri; and workshops with Mark Carder, Dominic Vignola, Timothy Tyler, David Gray, David Jamieson, James Sulkowski, Dan Nelson, Paul McCormick, Judy Crane, Rhonda Myers, and others; and a great deal of time spent in museums around the world.
 I have exhibited work in juried and non-juried shows.